Which Program Is Right For You? MBA or EMBA

-Comparatively, the Wharton Master’s in Business Administration (MBA) Program is a full-time academic program for students with fewer years of work experience.
-Instead of completing a degree in addition to working full-time like EMBA students, MBA students leave their jobs to attend school for 20 months, have the summer off between the first and second year of the program to participate in internships, and have access to on-campus recruiting services for permanent post-graduate positions.
+Comparatively, full-time Master’s in Business Administration (MBA) programs are full-time academic programs for students with fewer years of work experience.
+Instead of completing a degree in addition to working full-time like EMBA students, MBA students leave their jobs to attend school, have the summer off between the first and second year of the program to participate in internships, and usually have access to on-campus recruiting services for permanent post-graduate positions.

 Same Degree, Different Logistics

 Wharton offers the same MBA degree in two formats: the traditional, full-time MBA in Philadelphia, or the Executive MBA in either San Francisco or Philadelphia.
 Both programs require the same high admissions standards, follow the same rigorous curriculum, and confer the same Wharton MBA degree.
 The delivery and structure of the programs differ to meet the needs of different student types.